River Run Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten meal in this recipe, and the soybean meal contained in the Chunks recipe, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal in this recipe, and the soybean meal contained in another recipe, this looks like the profile of a kibble containing a moderate amount of meat.

-River Run Dog Food is a plant-based kibble using a below-average amount of generic meat and bone meal as its main source of animal protein, thus earning the brand 1.5 stars.
+River Run is a plant-based dry dog food using a moderate amount of unnamed meat and bone meal as its main source of animal protein, thus earning the brand 1.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.